DhwajKothari/Gesture-Controlled-Robot/README.md

 # Gesture-Controlled-Robot
 controlling a bot using hand gestures.
-Joined project done by me and a few friends last year
+Joined project done by me and a few friends at Drishti Club